 They’ll need to find a way to generate more pressure this year, especially when you consider the team’s road schedule which has them traveling to play Patrick Mahomes, Philip Rivers, Cam Newton, Deshaun Watson, and Drew Brees.

-A quick look at the betting stats from last year can shed some light on where the smart money is going in 2019:
+A quick look at the betting stats from last year can shed some light on where the smart money is going: